 - Celebrity endorsements

-These days, a lot of marketing activity is very similar; the main difference being that it is now much easier to achieve this through online marketing.
-For example, through social media promotion and website optimisation.
+These days, a lot of marketing activity is very similar; the main difference being that it is now much easier to achieve this through online or Digital Marketing.
+For example, through social media promotion and search engine optimisation or SEO.

 Is Digital Marketing a Good Career Choice?